Sunbird-Ed/sunbird-perf-tests/DataSetupForIGOTApis.md

 ### Step 2:After Creating Users follow below steps

-1.AssignDepartmentAndRole.jmx using this you can assign role to created users.
+1.AssignDepartmentAndRole.jmx using this assigning roles to created users.

 2.Have to set the cookie in header for that department mdo admin in header